Trees of Graphs as Boundaries of Hyperbolic Groups

 \subsection{The extended Whitehead graph $\widetilde W_v$ of a virtually free rigid cluster factor $G(v)$}

 \sseclabel{E.2}

-Under the notation of Subsection \ssecref{E.1}, each conjugacy class $\xi\in{\mathcal H}_v$ is represented by a group $G(u)$ for some $u\in N_v$ (see \Lemref{E.1}).
-Denote by $n_\xi$ the order of the vertex $u$ in the tree $T^r_G$.
+Under the notation of \Ssecref{E.1}, each conjugacy class $\xi\in{\mathcal H}_v$ is represented by a group $G(u)$ for some $u\in N_v$ (see \Lemref{E.1}).
+Denote by $n_\xi$ the degree of the vertex $u$ in the tree $T^r_G$.
 This number $n_\xi$ is independent of the choice of $G(u)$ as above.
-Recall also (e.g. from the description in Subsections 3.1 and 3.2) that for each $\xi\in{\mathcal H}_v$ we have $n_\xi\ge2$.
+Recall also (e.g. from the description in Sections \ssecref{bowditch_jsj_splitting} and \ssecref{reduced_JSJ}) that for each $\xi\in{\mathcal H}_v$ we have $n_\xi\ge2$.